Forbes

 What Is Intelligent Document Processing?

 A simple example makes the case well: imagine a workflow that automatically reorders stock when inventory runs low.
 The order itself is automated, but nothing actually ships until the supplier is paid.
-If the supplier's invoice arrives by email and a person has to manually key that data into the accounting system before payment goes out, that one manual step becomes the bottleneck for an otherwise automated process.
+Say the supplier's invoice arrives by email.
+Someone has to key that data into the accounting system before payment goes out.
+That single manual step now paces the whole automated process.
 IDP removes that step by automatically extracting the invoice data and entering it into the system in the right format.

-IDP combines optical character recognition (OCR), natural language processing (NLP), machine learning, and automation to read a document, understand what it actually says, and route that information into the systems that need it.
-It's meaningfully different from basic OCR or simple automated document handling, IDP doesn't just digitize text, it interprets context, classifies documents by type, and adapts as document formats change over time.
+IDP combines OCR, natural language processing, machine learning, and automation.
+Together they read the document, work out what it says, and route the result to the systems that need it.
+This is more than basic OCR or simple document handling.
+IDP does not just digitize text.
+It reads context, sorts documents by type, and adapts as formats change.

 What IDP Is Not